Herb-Encrusted Grilled Salmon

 Make it a Meal: This would taste great with Cucumbers Caesar for an easy low-carb meal!

-More Delicious Salmon on the Grill:
+More Delicious Salmon Recipes for the Grill:

 Buffalo Glazed Grilled Salmon with Blue Cheese Coleslaw ~ Kalyn’s Kitchen